usertedi/Group-6-Cyber-sec/README.md

-🛡️ Pro Lite SIEM –
+🛡️ ThreatLens SIEM –

-Pro Lite SIEM is a practical Security Information and Event Management (SIEM) platform built with Python and Flask.
+ThreatLens SIEM is a practical Security Information and Event Management (SIEM) platform built with Python and Flask.

 📌 Overview